-Some VSOs are federally chartered, meaning they are “recognized or approved by the VA Secretary” for the preparation, presentation, and follow-up of VA claims submitted on behalf of veteran clients.
+Some VSOs are federally chartered, meaning they are “recognized or approved by the VA Secretary” for preparing, presenting, and following VA claims submitted on behalf of veteran clients.
 Being chartered typically requires the passage of a new law announcing the charter.

-A federal charter is not necessarily an endorsement but to some, it is an indication that the agency in question has a track record with the Department of Veterans Affairs.
+A federal charter is not necessarily an endorsement, but to some, it indicates that the agency in question has a track record with the Department of Veterans Affairs.

 As Congress.gov reminds us, “VSOs are not federal agencies.
 VSOs may be nonprofit organizations or state, county, tribal, or local government agencies.
 Employees who work for VSOs are not federal employees.”

 A “recognized VSO” has met federal requirements used by the Department of Veterans Affairs.
 Recognized VSOs may be national agencies, state-level, or local operations.
 These VSOs are not listed by name in the federal guidelines that govern them, and the list may be expanded at the convenience of the federal government.
 What does it take to be federally recognized?